• CCA Homepage

 If you are looking to adopt a mature Chinook in need of a home or need to place your Chinook:

-CCA encourages you to contact breeders directly.
+CA encourages you to contact breeders directly.
 If you are a Chinook owner that finds you must place your Chinook elsewhere, first contact your breeder to let them know of your situation (often your contract will require this).

 If you are a Chinook breeder or owner needing to find a home for a Chinook, networking with clubs and other Chinook breeders and owners can be extremely helpful.
 You will find a listing of Breeders on the CCA website along with their contact info.